pingcap/docs/tidb-resource-control.md

 <CustomContent platform="tidb">

 TiDB collects runtime information about TTL regularly and provides visual charts of the metrics in the Grafana dashboard.
-You can view the data in the **TiDB** > **TTL** dashboard.
+You can view the data from **TiDB** > **TTL**.
 For more details, see [TiDB Important Monitoring Metrics](/grafana-tidb-dashboard.md#ttl).

 </CustomContent>